-1.4.1 Direct Agreement
+1.4.1 Framework Partnership Agreements (FPA)

-This Call for proposals aims to conclude a Direct Agreement for the performance of the tasks described in these specifications for a fixed duration.
-The Agreement can be signed between the Authority and one or several partners.
+This Call for proposals aims to conclude a Framework Partnership Agreements (FPA) for the performance of the tasks described in these specifications.
+An FPA is a long-term cooperation between the Authority and one or several partners.
+It sets out the framework conditions and is subsequently implemented through Specific Agreements.
+The specific agreements will set out the specific conditions for performing the respective assignments.